Bilateral partners focus on air and missile threats in Okinawa

 |0

-This work, Bilateral partners focus on air and missile threats in Okinawa [Image 4 of 4], by SrA Erin Currie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bilateral partners focus on air and missile threats in Okinawa, by SrA James Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.